◆:the 24 solar terms in traditional East Asian lunisolar calendars

 annual festival held at the Otori Jinja shrines all over Japan on the days of the cock in November.
 A lot of kumade(bamboo rakes decorated with various lucky charms) are sold at the fair.

-date not yet determined(12 Nov in 2015) The Autumn Imperial Garden Party(秋の園遊会), Akasaka Imperial Gardens, Tokyo
+skip this year (9 Nov in 201８) The Autumn Imperial Garden Party(秋の園遊会), Akasaka Imperial Gardens, Tokyo

 A traditional event to celebrate children's growth and pray for their future good health.
 It comes from the ancient three events of obitoki for 7-year-old girls, hakamagi for 5-year-old boys and kamioki for 3-year-old boys and girls.